DonMVB/aws/AWS_Assoc_SAA_C02.md

 -
 # 8. Authentication
 - You can enable single singn on (SSO) so your on prem users can directly authenticate into AWS.
 To do this, use the AWS Secure Token Service (STS) and SAML to achieve federation.
 Normally, use AD and SAML 2.0.
+- To Grant resource from one AWS account to another AWS account( P = Prod, D = Dev):
+  - You need a trust between accounts.
+  - Built from P -> D perspective, so the role needs to be in A, with account B as the 'trusted entity'.
+  - Get the "D" account ID.
+  - In "P", create an IAM role and define the permissions you want "D" to have.
+You will need ARN's of the "P" resources.
+  - Create a role in "P" now that you have a policy for "D" to use.
+Get the ARN of the role.
+  - In the "D" account, select the user group.
+On the permissions tab, inline policies.
+Create a policy to allow the "sts:AssumeRole" Action.
+Apply the policy.
+  - At this point, users in "D" can swich roles and gain access to the "P" resource.

 # 9. Miscellaneous